Quantum Thermalization beyond Non-Integrability and Quantum Scars in a Multispecies Bose-Josephson Junction: Summary and Discussion

 \section{Summary and Discussion}

-In this work, we investigated the chaotic and thermalization properties of a three-species Bose-Josephson junction.
-While the system exhibits quantum chaotic behavior over most of the parameter space—as quantified by the mean level spacing ratio—we identified specific deviations from ergodicity.
-By performing a linear stability analysis of the semiclassical dynamics, we identified unstable fixed points that host athermal phenomena, which we confirmed through the demonstration of quantum scar states.\\ A central contribution of this study is the derivation of a previously unreported interacting integrable limit within the Hamiltonian.
-This allows us to bridge the gap between studies of separable systems \cite{biroli2010effect} and integrable systems \cite{alba2015eigenstate}.
-By assigning a unique inverse temperature $\beta^{-1}$ to every individual eigenstate—using a methodology distinct from prior fluctuation-based analyses—we provide a granular, state-by-state thermal mapping.
-Our results show that while the entanglement entropy of these states reproduces that of a thermal ensemble in both the interacting integrable and chaotic regimes, this correspondence breaks down in the separable limit.
-This indicates that interacting integrable systems can satisfy ETH-like properties in a direct and measurable way, meaningfully extending the known boundaries of thermalization.
-Notably, these findings carry direct experimental relevance, as the proposed system is realizable in the current cold-atom platforms \cite{taglieber2008quantum}.
+In this work, we investigated the chaotic dynamics and thermalization properties of an isolated quantum system: a three-species Bose--Josephson junction.
+Although the system exhibits quantum-chaotic behavior over a large portion of its parameter space, as quantified by the mean level-spacing ratio, we identified distinct deviations from ergodicity.
+Through a linear stability analysis of the corresponding semiclassical dynamics, we located unstable fixed points associated with athermal behavior and confirmed their quantum counterpart through the presence of scarred eigenstates.\\ The system also displays an integrable limit in the semiclassical limit, providing a unique framework that bridges previous studies of separable systems \cite{biroli2010effect} and interacting integrable systems \cite{alba2015eigenstate}.
+By assigning an effective inverse temperature $\beta$ to individual eigenstates we obtained a detailed state-by-state characterization of thermal properties.
+Our results show that the entanglement entropy of excited eigenstates closely follows the predictions of a thermal ensemble in both the interacting integrable and chaotic regimes.
+In contrast, this correspondence breaks down in the separable limit and remains strongly suppressed in its vicinity.
+These findings suggest that Random Matrix behavior is not a prerequisite for thermalization; rather, interacting integrable systems can exhibit genuine thermal behavior in an experimentally accessible manner.
+Notably, the proposed system can be realized with current ultracold-atom platforms \cite{taglieber2008quantum}, making our predictions directly amenable to experimental verification.